Oracle-Efficient Online Learning and Auction Design: Online Auction Design

-More generally, the proof of Lemma~\ref{lem:impl_individual} shows that $\mGamma^{\textsc{VCG}}$ is implementable by showing that any differences in values in one column that solely depend on a single bidder's reserve price lead to a system of linear equations that is satisfiable. \end{example}
+More generally, the proof of Lemma~\ref{lem:impl_individual} shows that $\mGamma^{\textsc{VCG}}$ is implementable by showing that any differences in values in one column that solely depend on a single bidder's reserve price lead to a feasible system of linear equations. \end{example}